On November 11, 2018, Poland celebrated its centennial, since being restored as a nation in 1918.

 By the way, you are looking at the only known photograph of Chopin.
 (There are also two surviving daguerreotypes that are probably his image, but that has not been completely verified.)

 Perhaps it's obvious that he was already fairly sick by this point, and didn't have very long to live.
-He died around a few months later.
+He died about a few months later.

 We can only imagine what brilliant gems of music he would have produced in his forties and beyond, but he sure left us a rich trove of treasures as it was.
 He still is the greatest composer for the piano, and I don't think you'll find too many pianists who would argue that point.

 I was just recently informed that Chopin was the first composer to use the term rubato in written music in 1820.
 (What piece he wrote it for is still being checked; possibly the Opus 7, #2 Mazurka.)
 This hallmark term of primarily the romantic era and beyond that allows for flexibility in the rhythm of the melody is a big part of why there is no single one way to play Chopin.

 If I had only one hour of music to listen to, I would choose Chopin's two sets of twelve etudes, Op.
 10 & Op.
 25, preferably Maurizio Pollini, or Murray Perahia.
 Not only do these short but difficult pieces represent some amazing technical mastery of the piano, but they are also absolutely beautiful to listen to.

 There has been a handful of theories about why Chopin wrote more than twice as many mazurkas as any of his other genres.
 They certainly weren't his most popular ones.
 (That would be the nocturnes.)